 - What are the ethical implications of instituting vaccine passports for domestic or international travel?

 This depends on how intensively passports are used, and for what purposes.
-With regard to international travel, most would agree that it is “fair” to require some assurance that fellow passengers on a plane or incoming tourists entering your country are free of the virus, given the potentially deadly Results or effects otherwise.
+With regard to international travel, most would agree that it is “fair” to require some assurance that fellow passengers on a plane or incoming tourists entering your country are free of the virus, given the potentially deadly consequences otherwise.
 Moreover, international travel is not something that is typically forced on someone.

 Most travellers are doing so out of choice, and are benefitting from it in some form, either by enjoying a vacation or furthering their work/business interests.
 Just as you need to be willing to pay for a ticket, visa, hotels, etc in order to travel, getting vaccinated and carrying proof of the same is a fairly basic requirement for having the privilege to travel in a pandemic-hit world.

 There are more serious ethical concerns around requiring a passport for domestic purposes, especially where no significant travel (say between cities/states) is involved.
 Countries are going at an uneven pace in terms of vaccinating their populations, and many people may not even have the choice of getting the jab for several months or even years.
 Requiring them to carry a passport, especially if they are seeking to access public space/facilities, would be unfair since it would effectively bar them from such places.
 More limited use of passports – such as for gaining entry into smaller, higher-risk areas, particularly those that are privately owned/run – would be slightly less “unfair”, though even here, issues of inequity would crop up.